 - Mr. Priit Lomp (Mayor of Kastre Rural Municipality)

 The AECM is a member of the International Union of Local Authorities (IULA, 1925), the Council of European Municipalities and Regions (CEMR, 1995), the Congress of Local and Regional Authorities of the Council of Europe (CLRAE), the Baltic Sea States Sub-Regional Cooperation (BSSSC), and the Joint Consultative Committee of the Committee of the Regions (CoR).

 The Association co-operates with many international organisations, networks and movements such as the Union of the Baltic Cities (UBC), the International Council for Local Environmental Initiatives (ICLEI), the Baltic Local Agenda 21 Forum (BLA21F), and the World Health Organisation's (WHO) Healthy Cities Project.

 The AECM prioritises close co-operation with national associations of local authorities in other countries: there are cooperation projects with the national organisations of the local authorities of the Netherlands, Denmark, Belgium (Flanders), Finland, Sweden, Poland, Latvia, and Lithuania, and a twinning project with the State of Maryland in the USA.

 With regard to the EU integration, contacts have been established and maintained with the Committee of Regions of the European Union.
 The AEC provides information about the EU programs and is actively involved in the Local Governments Network of Central and Eastern European Countries for EU Enlargement (LOGON).

 The bureau of the AECM, the executive director of which must be approved by the Board, manages the administrative work of AECM.
-Today the Bureau employs 11 persons.
 The main tasks of the Bureau are:

 • To implement the decisions of the General Assembly and of the Governing Board;